-“It is not our differences that divide us.
-It is our inability to recognize, accept, and celebrate those differences.”- Audre Lorde.
 This American writer and poet is best known for her poems expressing her anger and outrage at civil and social injustices she observed throughout her life.
 Lorde was born in New York City as a black woman.
 Also, being a lesbian, she dedicated her life to confronting one of the greatest fears in human society: discrimination.
+Unfortunately, this is an issue that affects workplaces across the world.

 What is Discrimination?

-Discrimination occurs when a person is denied the opportunity to exercise their human or other legal rights equal with others due to an arbitrary distinction in policy, legislation, or treatment.
+Discrimination occurs when a person is denied the opportunity to exercise their human or other legal rights equal with others.
+It generally occurs due to an arbitrary distinction in policy, legislation, or treatment.
 Discrimination strikes the core of what it means to be human.

 Throughout history, we have taken several actions to tackle the issue of Discrimination; however, unless human society recognizes, accepts and celebrates the differences in our community, solving this issue is impossible.